-Over 2.5 billion people, more than 30% of the world’s population, in over 100 countries are at risk of infection; the most significant recent epidemics occurred in Southeast Asia, the Americas and the Western Pacific.
-Each year an estimated 390 million dengue infections occur around the world.
+More than 2.5 billion people (30 percent of the world’s population), in over 100 countries are at risk of infection.
+The most significant dengue epidemics in recent years have occurred in Southeast Asia, the Americas and the Western Pacific.
+Each year, an estimated 390 million dengue infections occur around the world.
 Of these, 500,000 develop into dengue haemorrhagic fever, a more severe form of the disease, and dengue results in up to 25,000 deaths annually worldwide.

 A human virus

 Dengue is a human virus transmitted primarily by the mosquito Aedes aegypti, which is commonly found around homes and workplaces.
 The transmission cycle for dengue is human - mosquito - human.